opalj/opal/README.markdown

 class files and contains preliminary support for Java 7 as of Okt.
 2011.

-Currently, four representations are provided.
+Currently, four representations are provided/are supported:

-1) Native
+1. Native
 Basically, a one to one representation of the class file; Java Bytecode's constant pool is not resolved and instructions are not made explicit.

-2) Resolved
+2. Resolved
 An object-oriented representation that facilitates writing analysis against the bytecode.
 The constant pool is completely resolved and all instructions are explicitly represented; most standard Java Bytecode annotations are represented.

-3) Prolog
+3. Prolog
 A representation of Java Bytecode as a set of Prolog facts.
 This representation builds upon the resolved representation and basically represents all information that are represented by the resolved representation.

-4) XML
+4. XML
 A representation of Java Bytecode as XML.
 Currently, instructions are not represented.